kron4eg/django-squeeze/README.md

 Reganeration
 ------------

-Those files will regenerate 1 time every project's reload
+Those files will be regenerated every time project reloads